subutai-io/documentation/user/pages/02.working-with-subutai/01.using-peeros/06.create-templates/docs.md

 7. In the dialog, you can enter the name of your template and version.
 Click the "Create" button.
 The operation will take some time.

 8. Close the dialog upon template creation, and go to the **Environment -> Environments** section.
-You may have to refresh the page to see your template in the templates list on the right side bar under category "Own".
+You may have to refresh the page to see your template in the templates list.
+Your templates will show "Own" on a tooltip.

 ### Create Templates from CLI